Hey Phoenix Zoo, those ferrets are from Meeteetse, Wyoming!

 An animal called a “ferret” is common in America as a pet.
 But these critters are not native.
 They are originally from Europe.
 The only local ferret in America is the black-footed ferret, which originally roamed all over North America.

-Bob Oakleaf and Andrea Orabona, non-game biologists of the Game and Fish, worked on the recovery project, which is featured in a video on YouTube.
+Bob Oakleaf and Andrea Orabona, non-game biologists of the G&F, worked on the recovery project, which is featured in a video on YouTube.

-Back in the 1980s, Game and Fish staffers tried to locate the rest of the pack of ferrets, using an old-style trap and then some huge, hand-held antennas.
-Game and Fish staff walked around trying to track the ferrets, which had radio collars installed on them.
+Back in the 1980s, G&F staffers tried to locate the rest of the pack of ferrets, using an old-style trap and then some huge hand-held antennas.
+G&F staff walked around trying to track the ferrets, which had radio collars installed on them.

 But this did not last long.